 Before we jump into the nitty gritty of verse mapping I want to take a moment to remind/bring to your attention the importance of prayer when it comes to your bible study.

 We should always be prayerful when trying new things but especially when we endeavor on new spiritual disciplines.
 There’s an enemy that wants to do everything he can to discourage and distract you from spending time in the Word.
 So take some time to go on the offensive and pray over your efforts and spiritual growth!

 Once you have your verse picked out, take some time to read the verse.
 If time allows it’s always a good idea to read the entire passage of scripture around your verse.
 This will help you to have context for all the notes that you will take as you begin to look up words.

 This doesn’t have to take a lot of time.
 Read what you can.
 If it’s just a few verses before and after that is fantastic.
 If you have more time and can read the entire chapter or even the whole book of the Bible even better.
 You just want to have a picture in your mind about what’s going on in scripture as you begin to study.

 Then write the verse down.
-Write out the entire verse that you want to study on a piece of paper, in your journal or on a notecard.
-If you have time copy the verse in 2 other translations.
+Write out the entire verse that you want to study on a piece of paper, in your journal, or on a notecard.

 Here’s an example, if I was going to study Proverbs 3:5 I would mark the following words to study (The words in bold are the ones that I will look up in my resource materials.):